 A Sunset Finish to our Polar Fjord Cruise

-If you’re on the boat during a month like February or March (and even late January after polar nights, which is 24 hours of darkness) it’s likely you’ll be able to see a Tromso sunset like we did on our tour.
+If you're on the boat during a month like February or March (and even late January after polar nights, which is 24 hours of darkness), you'll likely be able to see a Tromso sunset as we did on our tour.

-If you’re there during a time closer to when they have midnight sun you’ll have light the entire excursion.
+If you're there during a time closer to when they have midnight sun, you'll have daylight the entire excursion.
 (Midnight sun in the Arctic Circle provides 24 hours of daylight.)

 Book Your Polar Fjord Boat Excursion

-Book your own adventure with Polar Adventures for your trip to Tromsø.
-You won’t regret it!
+Book your own adventure during your trip to Tromsø.
+You won't regret it!

 - 5 Hour Bird and Arctic Wildlife Sightseeing Cruise